Eurospy film: Examples

 Some European stars and their films were renamed and retitled to cash in on the superspy craze.
 For example, Jesus Franco's or "Jess Frank"'s 1962 La Muerte silba un Blues was later retitled 077 Operation Jamaica or 077 Operation Sexy with star Conrado San Martín rechristened "Sean Martin" to evoke images of Sean Connery and Dean Martin (who played Matt Helm).
-Germany's fictional hero Rolf Torring's film Der Fluch des Schwarzen Rubin was retitled Agente S3S Operazione Uranio.
+West Germany's fictional hero Rolf Torring's film Der Fluch des Schwarzen Rubin was retitled Agente S3S Operazione Uranio.

 Continental Europe

 So many French and Italian films used "007" that United Artists told the Italian film industry that only James Bond could be 007, and threatened legal action.
 Working around this restriction, many films were given similar, but legally acceptable, three-digit numbers in their titles such as the Italian-Spanish A 001, operazione Giamaica a.k.a.
 Our Man in Jamaica (1965) and the Secret Agent 077 trilogy starring Ken Clark (Agent 077 – Mission Bloody Mary, Agent 077 From the Orient with Fury, and Special Mission Lady Chaplin).
 008: Operation Exterminate (1965) from director Umberto Lenzi features the first female Bond-type hero.
 Lenzi also made three films starring Roger Browne, Superseven chiama Cairo (1965), Last Man to Kill (1966), and The Spy Who Loved Flowers (1966).
 Browne was also in Password: Kill Agent Gordon (1966).

 Director Bruno Corbucci's James Tont series starring Lando Buzzanca is the earliest Italian comedy series based on 007.
 James Tont operazione U.N.O.
 (1965) features a female character named "Goldsinger" and underwater sequences that echo Thunderball.
 This was quickly followed by the sequel James Tont operazione D.U.E. a.k.a.
 The Wacky World of James Tont (1965).
 Corbucci also wrote the screenplays for Kiss Kiss...Bang Bang (1966) and the Derek Flint parody Il vostro super agente Flit (1966).
 Another Bond spoof, Two Mafiosi Against Goldfinger, also known as The Amazing Dr. G (1965), features Fernando Rey as a criminal mastermind named Goldginger.

 CIA agent Bob Fleming is featured in a trio of Italian films, Secret Agent Fireball also titled Da 077: le spie uccidono a Beirut (1965), Killers are Challenged a.k.a.
 A 077, sfida ai killers (1966), directed by Antonio Margheriti, and Fury in Marrakesh, a.k.a.
 Furia a Marrakech (1966).
 Margheriti made one other spy film, Lightning Bolt, a.k.a.
 Operazione Goldman (1966).

 Other notable examples include Berlin, Appointment for the Spies, a.k.a.
 Spy in Your Eye (Italy, 1965), the French OSS 117 André Hunebelle series based on the Jean Bruce character and Claude Chabrol's Tiger trilogy (Le Tigre aime la chair fraiche, Le Tigre se parfume à la dynamite, and Blue Panther, a.k.a.
-Marie-Chantal contre le docteur Kha), and the German Kommissar X and Jerry Cotton series.
+Marie-Chantal contre le docteur Kha), and the West German Kommissar X and Jerry Cotton series.
 France's Eddie Constantine Nick Carter and Lemmy Caution series moved into espionage with several films, including Jean-Luc Godard's Alphaville (1965).